 Barnsley Building Society | 60 years from the date of the mortgage application subject to 35 years remaining at the end of the mortgage term. |

-After lengthy correspondence with the freeholder of her purpose-built apartment in Whitchurch, Ella initiated the lease extension process as the eighty year deadline was quickly advancing.
-The lease extension completed in September 2014.
-The freeholder’s fees were kept to an absolute minimum.
+Off the back of protracted correspondence with the freeholder of her leasehold flat in Whitchurch, Jade initiated the lease extension process as the eighty year deadline was rapidly advancing.
+The lease extension was concluded in August 2007.
+The landlord’s costs were kept to an absolute minimum.